DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 ansible-vault create vars/credentials.yml
 ```

-Note: You can edit the credentials.yml file with `ansible-vault edit` or
+Note: You can edit the credentials.yml file with `ansible-vault edit vars/credentials.yml` or
-display it with `ansible-vault view`.
+display it with `ansible-vault view vars/credentials.yml`.

 # Monitoring with Beats